 Another way to check this is from the Critical Words table on Words, which specifically looks for words in your reviews that you need to worry about.

-Tip 5 – Leverage Your CRM in review management
+Review Management Tip 5 – Leverage Your CRM

 If you have a customer support team managing your reviews, you may find it easiest to manage your reviews inside your CRM, ticketing or chat tool.

-You can set up Appbot to automatically send new reviews directly to tools like Zendesk, HipChat, Yammer, Freshdesk, Slack and more as soon as they are fetched.
-You choose which reviews get sent, and which room, channel etc they get sent to, or which teams they get assigned to.
+You can set up Appbot integrations to automatically send new reviews directly to tools like Zendesk, HipChat, Yammer, Freshdesk, Slack and more as soon as they are fetched.
+You choose which reviews get sent, and which room, channel etc. they get sent to, or which teams they get assigned to.